Ak0sTib0r/UnderGrad/README.md

 <p align="center">(credit: Alex Tudorache)</p>

 # Introduction
 UnderGrad is an open source note taking package specifically designed for Mathematics and Physics Undergraduates.
-It's built with Python (3.9.6) and comes with a GUI as well as a library of snippets (shortcuts) for latex.
+It's built with Python (3.9.6) and comes with a GUI as well as a library of snippets (shortcuts) for LaTex.

 The next section is split into three parts:
 - Prerequisites
 - Setup VSCode with Latex
-- Setup and Configure Undergrad
+- Setup and Configure UnderGrad

 # Setup and Configuration
 ## Part I: Prerequisites